BitsInGits/Auto-NatureVideoCreator/README.md

 Training data and script for the image classification model is available, contact me.

-# TODO
--explain setup better

 # Technicals
-It will download randome one of the 20 Top Videos on Pexel with the tag nature thats vertical.
-Then add Subtitles from a txt full motivational texts and music Then upload this to tiktok on your profile given in the cookies.txt file

-used.txt is a list of all already used videos

-quotes.txt is a list of many quotes, where one gets added to the video. in the first line it says wich line index was the last one use, so to restart from the top write just a 0 in the first line

-in the image_classifier_model.h5 file, is the configuration of an CNN for image classification, to adjust the sounds
+The script downloads a randomly selected video from the top 20 vertical "nature" videos on Pexels.
+It then adds subtitles using text from a file containing motivational quotes, overlays background music, and uploads the final video to TikTok using the account credentials specified in the cookies.txt file.

+used.txt: Keeps track of all previously used videos to prevent duplicates. quotes.txt: Contains a collection of motivational quotes.
+The first line stores the index of the last used quote; to reset and start from the beginning, set this value to 0. image_classifier_model.h5: A pre-trained CNN model for image classification, used to adjust the accompanying audio.